Battle of Churubusco: Aftermath

 The Americans captured 192 prisoners and three pieces of artillery at the tête de pont.
 They captured 1,259 prisoners, including three Generals and the San Patricios leader Lieutenant Colonel Francisco Rosenda Moreno, plus seven pieces of artillery at the convent.
 They captured another 380 prisoners further up the road.
 Winfield Scott estimated the Mexican casualties on August 19–20, at Contreras and Churubusco, at 4,297 killed and wounded; in addition to 2,637 taken prisoner.

 Seventy-two men of the San Patricios Battalion were court-martialed by the United States Army as deserters.
 Two separate courts martial were held, one at Tacubaya on 23 August, and another at San Ángel on 26 August.
 Fifty were sentenced to hang, having deserted after war had been declared.
 Those who had deserted earlier received 50 lashes.
-(See Saint Patrick's Battalion for a more complete description.)

 When General Anaya was asked by General Twiggs to surrender his ammunition after the end of the battle, he replied, "If I had any ammunition, you would not be here".

 Scott did not continue the pursuit into Mexico City, "...willing to leave something to this republic...
 I halted our victorious corps at the gates of the city."

 A Brigade of volunteers from New York was billeted to the convent, remaining there until September 7.